Bitcoin-ABC/bitcoin-abc/modules/chronik-client/README.md

-0.23.0 - Add support for returning `TokenInfo` from `chronik.token(tokenId)` calls to `ChronikClientNode` 0.24.0 - Support `subscribeToAddress` and `unsubscribeFromAddress` methods in the `ChronikClientNode` websocket 0.25.0 - Organize websocket subscriptions for `ChronikClientNode` under object instead of array
+0.23.0 - Add support for returning `TokenInfo` from `chronik.token(tokenId)` calls to `ChronikClientNode` 0.24.0 - Support `subscribeToAddress` and `unsubscribeFromAddress` methods in the `ChronikClientNode` websocket 0.25.0 - Organize websocket subscriptions for `ChronikClientNode` under object instead of array 0.25.1 - Move `ecashaddrjs` from dev dependency to dependency